 George Harrison passed away on Nov.
 29, 2001.
 This is a tribute to his music and my personal memories of him.
 George was always the third Beatle.
 The order was usually John, Paul, George, and Ringo.
 George and Ringo always had to compete with the considerable talents (and egos) of Lennon and McCartney.
 He was also called the Quiet Beatle (although people who knew him said he wasn’t always so quiet, especially about his religion).
 But ironically, the Dark Horse Harrison’s song “Here Comes The Sun” is today, the most most streamed Beatles song, and his classic “Something”, even more than many of Lennon/ McCartney’s songs.

 The Original Teen-age Quarrymen, who became the Beatles.

 Full Circle, Ringo, Paul & George get-together again to work on John’s songs, for The Beatles’Anthologies, 1994

-He’s also produced several Beatles’ Apple record label artists like Billy Preston, Badfinger, Doris Troy, Jackie Lomax, etc. He also co-wrote, “Badge”, for the band Cream with his good friend, Eric Clapton, and you can hear George’s very distinctive guitar-sound on it.
-He had become by this time, a quite accomplished slide-player as well.
+He’s also produced several Beatles’ Apple record label artists like Billy Preston, Badfinger, Doris Troy, Jackie Lomax, etc. He also co-wrote, “Badge”, for the band Cream with his good friend, Eric Clapton, where you can hear George’s very distinctive influence on it.
+And he would soon become a very accomplished slide-player as well.
 In 1971, George organizes The Concert for Bangladesh for his friend, Ravi Shankar with superstars, Dylan, Clapton, Leon Russell, etc., the first real rock charity event, which all future ones will try to emulate.
 The next year it is released as a 3- album set.